Ohio82/bitaxe-sentry/README.md

-# Bitaxe Sentry
+ Bitaxe Sentry

 A REMOTE monitoring system for Bitaxe miners that tracks performance metrics, sends alerts in discord, and provides a LIVE web dashboard.

 ## Overview

 Bitaxe Sentry is a lightweight monitoring solution for bitaxe cryptocurrency miners.
-It periodically polls miner endpoints, stores the data in an SQLite database, sends alerts via Discord when temperature or voltage thresholds are exceeded, and provides a lightweight dashboard to visualize miner performance.
+It periodically polls miner endpoints (adjustable), stores the data in an SQLite database, sends alerts via Discord when temperature or voltage thresholds are exceeded, and provides a lightweight dashboard to visualize miner performance.
+Along side Shae's program BitaxeLive (with flatline detection), you'll have the perfect combination via information you've ever had!

 ### Features